friend-to-net-web-developers/html-attribute-dictionary/README.md

 dictionary = new HtmlAttributeDictionary(list);
 ```

+While I like using the factory when producing the attribute dictionary inline, that's just because of the shortcuts
+  it provides.
+This can be produced entirely dynamically and still work.

+### Why?

 This keeps things simple and safe.
 It even allows for data to come in from an unsafe source and be safe to display.

 It even prevents invalid attributes from being added.

+# What if there's a problem

+Please feel free to report any issues [here](https://github.com/friend-to-net-web-developers/html-attribute-dictionary/issues) on GitHub.

+Include as many details as possible and one of us will check it out.

 # Thanks